 Moureen, originally from Uganda, graduated with her Bachelors in Environmental Science Technology and Management from Kyambogo University.
 Before beginning her Masters, she volunteered with the National Fisheries Resources Research Institute (NaFIRRI), where she was moved by her interactions with women farm owners.

-With support from AquaFish, Moureen received a Masters in Fisheries and Allied Aquaculture from Auburn University in 2015.
+With support from the AquaFish Innovation Lab, Moureen received a Masters in Fisheries and Allied Aquaculture from Auburn University in 2015.
 Her Masters research involved expanding an already existing cell phone-based aquaculture market for Ugandan farmers.
 Moureen plans to continue to work in aquaculture outreach in her future career.

 John received his PhD in from Auburn University in 2013, after completing his dissertation on low-cost breeding and hatching technologies for the African Lungfish.
-John, now with the National Fisheries Resource Research Institute (NaFIRRI), Uganda, works with AquaFish as a Host Country Co-PI.
+John, now with the National Fisheries Resource Research Institute (NaFIRRI), Uganda, works with the AquaFish Innovation Lab as a Host Country Co-PI.

 Frances Tain completed her Master’s thesis, entitled “Impacts of Aquaculture Extension on Small-Scale Oreochromis niloticus Production in Northeastern Thailand,” at the University of Michigan.
 Her thesis was the product of research Tain undertook while living in Thailand from June to September 1998.
 Originally from Los Angeles, California, Tain received her Bachelor’s degree in Aquatic Biology from the University of California, Santa Barbara.
 She discovered the PD/A CRSP while at the University of Michigan through her advisor, Jim Diana.

 Morgan completed a Masters degree in the Marine Resource Management program at Oregon State University in 2015.
-Upon graduating, she stayed with AquaFish for an additional year as Professional Faculty as a Gender Specialist and Outreach and Communication Manager.
+Upon graduating, she stayed with the AquaFish Innovation Lab for an additional year as Professional Faculty as a Gender Specialist and Outreach and Communication Manager.
 Her graduate thesis research in the Philippines focused on illuminating the importance of including women and other vulnerable populations in resource and disaster management in order to produce a sustainable response from the affected community.
-While she is no longer full-time with AquaFish, she is still doing research on gender and aquaculture with Dr. Egna.
+While she is no longer full-time with the AquaFish Innovation Lab, she is still doing research on gender and aquaculture with Dr. Egna.
 Today, Morgan works the Global Oceans Team at The Nature Conservancy, supporting the Coastal Resilience Program.

-Duyen, an AquaFish-supported Master’s degree candidate in aquaculture at Vietnam’s Can Tho University, experimented with the two essential amino acids in an effort to determine the dietary requirements of snakehead (Channa striata).
-Duyen earned her undergraduate degree in aquatic resources management at Can Tho in 2010 and her Masters, with AquaFish support, in 2017.
+Duyen, an AquaFish Innovation Lab-supported Master’s degree candidate in aquaculture at Vietnam’s Can Tho University, experimented with the two essential amino acids in an effort to determine the dietary requirements of snakehead (Channa striata).
+Duyen earned her undergraduate degree in aquatic resources management at Can Tho in 2010 and her Masters, with AquaFish Innovation Lab support, in 2017.